Emmanuel-Muroboka/ROBOTICS_PROJECT-Vibot_2022_Group07/README.md

 We decided to make things intresting by adding a challenge for our turtlebot and see how it would perform after being placed in this situation.
 The tunnel challenge is the sixth mission of the obstacles that a turtlebot is given to overcome during autorace challenges.
 To make the tunnel challenge possible we change the navigation parameters in the turtlebot3/turtlebot3_navigation/param/ file.
 If you slam and make a new map, Place the new map to turtlebot3_autorace package you’ve placed /turtlebot3_autorace/turtlebot3_autorace_driving/maps/.
 We used the command lines that are given on the emanual robotis website under mission 8.5.6 tunnel mission and after running them we were able to get the following result: https://youtu.be/V8_kccn-lH8  /  https://youtu.be/4VAaIomIwQQ

 ## 3. (ii) Traffic Lights Challenge
+Just to be extra, we decided to try the traffic challenge which is actually the first mission challenge on the autorace for a turtlebot3 and in most cases the traffic lights are placed at the beginning of the course before the turtlebot starts its challenge.
+Its definetly the same concept that auto race cars use before the start of there race, it predicts were they start, continue through or stop.